automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Xuanhuaceratops.md

 # Xuanhuaceratops
-## Description: An early ceratopsian of the late Jurassic.
+## An early ceratopsian of the late Jurassic.